carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 `tail JC1A.report `

 ##  Manipulating lineage and rank tables in phyloseq

+### Load required packages

-Let's install [phyloseq](https://joey711.github.io/phyloseq/) (This instruction might not work on certain version of R) and the rest of the required libraries for its execution:
+Phyloseq is a library with tools to analyze and plot your metagenomics tables.
+Let's install [phyloseq](https://joey711.github.io/phyloseq/) (This instruction might not work on certain versions of R) and other libraries required for its execution:

 ~~~
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")

-BiocManager::install("phyloseq")
+BiocManager::install("phyloseq") # Install phyloseq

-install.packages(c("ggplot2", "readr", "patchwork"))
+install.packages(c("ggplot2", "readr", "patchwork")) #install ggplot2 and patchwork to chart publication-quality plots. readr to read rectangular datasets.
 ~~~
 {: .language-r}

-Now, let's load the libraries (a process needed every time we began a new work in R and we are going to use phyloseq):
+Once the libraries are installed, we must make them available for this R session.
+Now load the libraries (a process needed every time we began a new work in R and we are going to use phyloseq):

 ~~~